-- 1 Use any of the following methods to open the User Settings window. - Select File menu > Change User Settings. - When using the Standard Desktop, on the Home tab, click Change User Settings. - When using the Classic Desktop, on the Standard Buttons toolbar, click the Change User Settings button. - 2 Make changes as needed. - Click Accept.
+- 1 Use any of the following methods to open the User Settings window. - o On the File menu, click Change User Settings. - o On the Home tab, click Change User Settings. - 2 Make changes as needed. - Click Accept.

 Changing the Accounting Date